Kim Sang-wook (politician)

-Kim Sang-wook (born 1 January 1980) is a South Korean lawyer and politician.
-A person from North Gyeongsang Province, he is currently a member of Democratic Party of Korea since 18 May 2025 after leaving People Power Party on 8 May 2025 due to his support of Impeachment of Yoon Suk Yeol.
+Kim Sang-wook (born 1 January 1980) is a South Korean lawyer and politician who has served as the mayor of Ulsan since 2026.
+He has been a member of the Democratic Party of Korea (DPK) since 18 May 2025.
+Kim was formerly a member of the People Power Party but left due to his support of the impeachment of Yoon Suk Yeol.

 Early life and career

 Born on 1 January 1980 in Uiseong County, North Gyeongsang Province, he spent his childhood in Daegu.
 After graduated from Daedong Elementary School, Daegu Buk Middle School, and Yeungjin High School in Daegu, he entered the Korea University School of Law in Seoul.
 He was served at Jeju Provincial Police Agency as conscripted police from 27 January 2000 to 26 March 2002.

 After graduating from Korea University School of Law in 2006, he worked at Hyundai Marine & Fire Insurance and Woori Bank until the end of 2008, and entered the first class of Pusan National University School of Law in 2009.
 He passed the first bar exam in 2012.
 After that, he worked as a lawyer in Ulsan Metropolitan City Mayor Office, where he had no relationship with the city before.

 His first place of work was the office of Song Cheol-ho, a lawyer at the Jungwoo Law Firm, a stronghold of the previous incarnation of Democratic Party at the time, and he was attacked a lot during People Power Party's nomination candidate due to his controversy for supporting the 2012 presidential candidate Moon Jae-in.
 After that, he went to the law firm Woodeok, the largest law firm in Ulsan at the time, and founded and operated J&S Law Firm in 2014 and The Jung Sung Law Firm in 2017.